 To book your Riuh Pop Up Store, you need to contact the organizers.
 The price is RM500 for two days for Pop Up Stores and RM400 for two days for food vendors.

-They require a security deposit and you need to submit online to them.
+They require a security deposit, and you need to submit it online to them.
 Visit their website to book or inquire about a spot at Riuh.

 How to go to Riuh Bazaar?

 The best way to get to Riuh Bazaar is by car, bike or LRT Train.
 A popular landmark is the New Straits Times office at Jalan Riong, Bangsar.

 - Driving – Key in Riuh Bazaar into Waze or Google Maps, and it should lead you straight to the doorstep.
 Parking is available around the area.